Bree Mills: Early life

-Mills was born in 1981 in Boston, Massachusetts and Canadian-raised in London, Ontario, Canada and graduated from London Central Secondary School.
+Mills was born in Boston, Massachusetts and Canadian-raised in London, Ontario, Canada and graduated from London Central Secondary School.
 Raised by a gay parent who came out when she was 8 years old, Mills was able to grow up in an openly accepting environment while exploring her own sexuality.
 A great lover of film, Mills considers herself a pop culture vulture; "I've watched a lot of films, read a lot of books, and watched a lot of television.
 It's in my genes."
 Allowing pop culture to influence her work, Mills creative inspiration comes from various sources from which she draws to craft her concepts.
 A creative remembering of her earlier years has been captured in Teenage Lesbian, which was released on Adult Time in September 2019.

 In 2021, she founded Disruptive Films, a gay focused production label.
 She directed "The Last Course," first film under the banner.

 Personal life

-Mills married former pornographic actress Sara Luvv in December, 2017.
+Mills is married to former pornographic actress Sara Luvv.